2021 Liga 1 (Peru): Competition format

 The format for this season was unveiled by the Liga de Fútbol Profesional on 16 January 2021.
 The season was divided into three stages: Fase 1, Fase 2, and the Playoffs.
 In Fase 1, the 18 teams were drawn into two groups of nine with the winners of each group playing a final to decide the Fase 1 winner, while Fase 2 was played under a single round-robin format with the 18 teams playing each other once.

 The playoffs were to be contested by the winners of Fase 1 and Fase 2, as well as the top two teams of the aggregate table, which would play two semifinals with the winners playing the final to decide the national champion.
 If the Fase 1 or Fase 2 winners also ended up in the top two of the aggregate table, they would get a bye to the finals.
 However, in case a team won both stages of the competition, the playoffs would not be played and that team would be declared as champion.
 The bottom two teams of the aggregate table at the end of the season were relegated, with the team placed in 16th place playing a relegation playoff against the Liga 2 runners-up.

 It was expected that, pending approval from the Peruvian government and health authorities, the competition would be played at the teams' respective home stadiums after health concerns by the COVID-19 pandemic caused the previous season to be concluded in Lima.
 However, the Fase 1 and later the Fase 2 were confirmed to be played entirely in the Peruvian capital, with the return of province teams to their home stadiums expected for 2022.

 Teams

 18 teams played in the 2021 Liga 1 season.
 The top seventeen teams in the 2020 Liga 1 took part, along with the 2020 Liga 2 champions Alianza Atlético.

+Team changes

 Stadia and locations

 The following stadiums were used to host matches: